Developer Guide

 Given below is an example usage scenario and how the advanced find would behave.

 Step 1.
 The user launches the application after filling in some recipes and wants to narrow down their search due to their dietary restriction.
-The user executes find noodle -peanut
+The user executes find noodle -peanut.
+The find command separates the user input to 2 sets based on whether it has been prefixed with -.

 Miscellaneous guides